-- Every examination room is thoroughly cleaned between every patient
+- Every examination room is thoroughly cleaned between patients

-- Our staff is rotating through the practice hourly to thoroughly clean waiting rooms and surfaces.
+- Our staff is rotating through the office at least hourly to thoroughly clean waiting rooms and surfaces.

 - Wash your hands often with soap and water for at least 20 seconds